CiscoDevNet/ise-servicenow/README.md

 1.
 ## Define the ServiceNow Script Class

-Navigate to "System Definition-> Script Includes" and click "New", name it "ISE\_Helper" , select the Accessible from "This Application scope only", check the box for "Active", and then use the script from the [appendix](#_APPENDIX_1:_ISE_Helper).
+Navigate to "System Definition -> Script Includes" and click "New", name it "ISE_Helper" , select the Accessible from "This Application scope only", check the box for "Active", and then use the script from the [appendix](#_APPENDIX_1:_ISE_Helper).
 The result should look similar to the screenshot below:

  ![](RackMultipart20220124-4-nvp436_html_5292315580e2faa1.png)